jugshaurya/showcase/mdx-blogs/cpp.md

 ## Recursion on array and strings

-- on array,
+- on the array,

-      	- do a+1, reduce n by 1 or take a index variable to indicate the startint point of array. - Note in character array if array is empty then @index 0 we will have null '\0'.
+      	- do a+1, reduce n by 1, or take an index variable to indicate the starting point of the array. - Note in character array if the array is empty then @index 0 we will have null '\0'.

       		`````cpp
       		char str[100];